-Members of the Danforth Educational Leadership Program become part of a proud tradition that stretches back more than two decades and is highly regarded in the region.
-Students forge strong bonds with other members of their Danforth cohort and make deep connections with program faculty and alumni, which helps them form a valuable career network.
+Graduates of the Danforth Educational Leadership Program become part of a proud tradition and an extensive professional network.
+Students forge strong bonds with other members of their cohort and make deep connections with program faculty and alumni that can last for their entire career.

 Danforth alumni stay connected long after the program ends, with many returning to the University of Washington through the UW Leadership for Learning doctoral program and other College of Education degree offerings.
-Our alumni also remain involved in the Danforth program by nominating potential candidates, assisting with selection interviews and serving as mentors, UW advocates, panelists and teaching associates and instructors.
+Our alumni also remain involved in the Danforth program by serving as mentors, UW advocates, and teaching associates and instructors.

 All Danforth graduates are also backed by a performance guarantee, which provides them with additional support if it proves necessary.
 And the program offers one-on-one coaching to alumni who start a principalship in the first year after graduating.